Topics

 (I)Digestibility varies even in vegetables

 Even if it is same vegetable group, they vary in the firmness of their leaves and stems.
-The walls of plant cells in the stems and leaves of some species are much tougher than those of spinach, cucumbers, and other soft vegetables.
+The cell walls of plant cells in the stems and leaves of some species are tough, whereas those of spinach, cucumber, and lettuce, etc. are soft and more than 90% of them are water.

 Also, even in the same plant, the durability of cell walls can differ.
 The older the leaves, the tougher the cell walls tend to be and the more difficult they are to digest.